Mithgol/FGHI-URL/README.md

 * Latest githubbed version: `npm install https://github.com/Mithgol/FGHI-URL/tarball/master`

 You may visit https://github.com/Mithgol/FGHI-URL occasionally to read the latest `README` and the drafts of the FGHI URL standard.
 The package's version is planned to grow after code changes only.
-(However, `npm publish --force` may happen eventually.)
+(And `npm publish --force` is [forbidden](http://blog.npmjs.org/post/77758351673/no-more-npm-publish-f) nowadays.)

 ## Using the module